 But try it first.
 And try hard.
 It is in your best interests to make this work.

 Keep in mind how hard it is going to be to find another job in our current economy.
 It is ALWAYS better to go back to work at your old job – as long as you can physically do it.
-There is no guarantee you can find a new job.
-And if you do it will probably be for less pay.
+There is no guarantee you will find a new job.
+And if you do find one after an injury, it will probably be for less pay.

 If you find that you cannot do the job, call me immediately.

 Often the doctor will send you back to work, but with restrictions.
-They may limit what you can lift, or how often you can sit or stand, or how much you and kneel or climb ladders.
+They may limit what you can lift, or how often you can sit or stand, or how much you can kneel, or climb ladders.